 - (2) The amounts shown for Compensation Actually Paid have been calculated in accordance with Item 402(v) of Regulation S-K and do not necessarily reflect compensation actually earned, realized, or received by the NEOs.
 These amounts reflect the Summary Compensation Table Totals with certain adjustments as described in footnote 3 below. - (3) Compensation Actually Paid reflects the exclusions and inclusions of certain amounts for the PEOs and the Non-PEO NEOs in accordance with SEC rules.
-The exclusions and inclusions for fiscal year 2024 are set forth in the tables below.
+The exclusions and inclusions for fiscal year 2025 are set forth in the tables below.
 Equity award values are calculated in accordance with FASB ASC Topic 718.
-Amounts in the Exclusion of Stock Awards and Option Awards columns are the totals from the Stock Awards and Option Awards columns set forth in the Summary Compensation Table for Fiscal Year 2024.
-Amounts in the Exclusion of Change in Pension Value columns reflect the amounts attributable to any positive Change in Pension Value reported in the Summary Compensation Table for Fiscal Year 2024.
-Amounts in the Inclusion of Pension Service Cost are based on the service cost for services rendered during the listed year.
+Amounts in the Exclusion of Stock Awards and Option Awards columns are the totals from the Stock Awards and Option Awards columns set forth in the Summary Compensation Table for the listed fiscal year.
+Amounts in the Exclusion of Change in Pension Value columns reflect the amounts attributable to any positive Change in Pension Value reported in the Summary Compensation Table for the listed fiscal year.
+Amounts in the Inclusion of Pension Service Cost are based on the service cost for services rendered during the listed fiscal year.
+The reconciliations shown below reflect the calculations for fiscal year 2025, as well as the updated calculations for fiscal year 2024 for PEO 2 (see footnote 6 below for further details).

-2024 18,740,721 - (12,420,052) 29,299,928 35,620,597 Year (\$) (\$) (\$) (\$) (\$) (\$) Total for PEO 2 2 Awards for PEO 2 Service Cost for PEO 2 Values for PEO 2 Paid to PEO 2 Compensation Table Pension Value for PEO Awards and Option Inclusion of Pension Inclusion of Equity Compensation Actually Summary Exclusion of Change in Exclusion of Stock
+2024 18,735,187 (12,420,052) 29,299,928 35,615,063 2025 19,317,705 (13,254,541) 39,208,949 45,272,113 Year (\$) (\$) (\$) (\$) (\$) (\$) for PEO 2 PE0 2 Awards for PEO 2 Cost for PEO 2 Values for PEO 2 PEO 2 Table Total in Pension Value for Awards and Option Pension Service Inclusion of Equity Actually Paid to Compensation Exclusion of Change Exclusion of Stock Inclusion of Compensation Summary